Miley Cyrus’ Bikini Twerking Has Cringing Fans Straight-Up Embarrassed

 “Stop just stop,” another pleaded.

-Mentions of Miley’s marriage to actor Liam Hemsworth were also made: the two tied the knot in a low-key wedding at the end of December last year.
+Some viewers also mentioned Miley’s marriage to actor Liam Hemsworth, given that the two tied the knot in a low-key wedding at the end of December last year.

 “Oh Liam.
-What were you thinking,” a fan stated with over 41 users agreeing.
+What were you thinking,” a fan stated, with over 41 users agreeing.

 While not all comments voiced an embarrassed state by using the word, it did seem that the consensus was there, alongside the most upvoted comment reflecting it.
-Comments also came in questioning Miley’s sanity, with one fan calling the singer “mental.”
+A few commenters also questioned Miley’s sanity, with one fan calling the singer “mental.”

 Fans would likely agree that Miley’s psychological state is stable.
-The former Hannah Montana star might have upped the ante on the sexual front since her teen television days, but the adult Miley comes with a solid edge.
-The star’s raunchy dancing and tongue poses are balanced out by a certain level-headedness: Miley’s philanthropy, for instance, comes with more than just posing by the check.
-Likewise, the thought that went behind Miley’s equality-embracing “Mother’s Daughter” video.
+The former Hannah Montana star might have upped the ante on the sexual front since her teen television days, but the adult Miley has a serious side as well.
+The star’s raunchy dancing and tongue poses are balanced out by certain level-headedness.
+Miley’s philanthropy, for instance, is more than just a case of posing with a check.
+That also applies to the thought process behind Miley’s equality-embracing “Mother’s Daughter” video.

-Nonetheless, it seemed that viewers to The Daily Mail‘s report were slamming today’s display.
+Nonetheless, it seemed that viewers of the Daily Mail‘s report were slamming today’s display.

 “Dear Liam, how could you marry this?
 Seriously?
 It’s an embarrassment,” one user wrote.